ConradIrwin/pry-rescue/README.md

 ```

 If you're using rspec (or [respec](https://github.com/oggy/respec)), you should add
-`pry-rescue` to your Gemfile and then you can enable rescuing on failed tests by
+`pry-rescue` and `pry-stack_explorer` to your Gemfile and then you can enable rescuing
-running:
+on failed tests by running:

 ```
 rescue rspec  # rspec